codemma/emmatysk.github.io/README.md

 ## Space Avengers

 I developed this game during a week at a coding camp for women called Tjejerkodar.
-First time I made a came with javascript, with the help of the phaser library.
+This was the first time I developed a game with Javascript, with the help of a HTML55 framework called Phaser.